ef2k/justflow/README.md

 ```

-**NOTE: Works on most sites but, has trouble on sites that redirect.**
+**NOTE: JustFlow works on most sites but has trouble on pages that redirect.**

 Instructions
 ------------